IsaacMurage-dev/The-hood/README.md

 Murage Isaac

 ## Description
 This is a web application that enables a user to be in the know about everything that transpires in the neighbourhood.
+Information ranging from news alerts, businesses and emergency contacts is made available to those living within the particular hood.

 ## Setup and installations